freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/data-structures/create-a-set-class.md

 // output: false
 ```

 First, we will create an add method that adds a value to our set collection as long as the value does not already exist in the set.
 Then we will create a remove method that removes a value from the set collection if it already exists.
 And finally, we will create a size method that returns the number of elements inside the set collection.

 </section>

 ## Instructions

 <section id='instructions'>

-Create an <code>add</code> method that adds a unique value to the set collection and returns <code>true</code> if the value was successfully added and <code>false</code> otherwise.
+Create an `add` method that adds a unique value to the set collection and returns `true` if the value was successfully added and `false` otherwise.

-Create a <code>remove</code> method that accepts a value and checks if it exists in the set.
-If it does, then this method should remove it from the set collection, and return <code>true</code>.
-Otherwise, it should return <code>false</code>.
-Create a <code>size</code> method that returns the size of the set collection.
+Create a `remove` method that accepts a value and checks if it exists in the set.
+If it does, then this method should remove it from the set collection, and return `true`.
+Otherwise, it should return `false`.
+Create a `size` method that returns the size of the set collection.

 </section>

 ## Tests

 <section id='tests'>

 ```yml